CaptainCrouton89/AlariaWiki/Planar Stack.md

 ## Narglon

 Completely dark, nothing can be seen in Narglon.
 Those who have returned have come back infected with the darkness itself.
+Like a horrible, infective liquid of nothingness.

 ## Minor Planar Stacks